DrMueller/Angular-AzureDevOps-Poc/readme.md

 ## Build and deployment

-### Foreword

 The actual deployment is done via Azure DevOps pipeline.
-To manually deploy, proceed with the following steps:
+To deploy manually, proceed with the following steps:

 1. Assure you have a registered publisher on the portal.
 Link: https://marketplace.visualstudio.com/manage/publishers
 2. In the vss-extension.json: